 ECSS-Q-ST-60_0480124

-For non qualified parts, the parts procurer shall store the documentation for a minimum of 15 years after receiption of the components.
+For non qualified parts, the parts procurer shall store the documentation for a minimum of 15 years after reception of the components.

 For qualified parts, the documentation storage period is under the responsibility of the manufacturer and the qualifying authority.